 Owl City is Adam Young with a synthesizer.
 His most popular song to date is "Fireflies," a sweet little song that seems to be about a boy whose dreams are inhabited by countless of the aforenamed insects (in actuality, it's a song about Adam's insomnia, but very few people seem to either know or care).
 Some of his other songs include "Vanilla Twilight," a nostalgic look at unrequited love, and "Umbrella Beach" which is about... something.
-He collaborated with Carly Rae Jepsen, singer of "Call Me Maybe," with "Good Time" in 2012.His music tends to cause lots of WAFF, and is rather polarizing.
-Not so much toward Hollywood executives, though, as he has contributed original songs to no less than 3 CG animated films in the past 3 years.Discography:
+He collaborated with Carly Rae Jepsen, singer of "Call Me Maybe," with "Good Time" in 2012.His music tends to cause lots of W.A.F.F., and is rather polarizing, considering people find his excessively sweet musical style to be either adorable or obnoxious.
+Not so much toward Hollywood executives, though, as he's become the go-to guy for end credit songs to animated features.

 This musician provides examples of: